rabieedev1996/GoClean/README.md

 1) Clone the project.
 2) Add build configurations and set the environment variables according to the Config.go file.
 3) Run the project and navigate to the following URL: "http://localhost:{port}/swagger/index.html".

+# Support

+I am available to answer your questions about this project.

+- My Telegram ID: mrabiee1996
+- My WhatsApp Phone: 09128003185